Sewage Backflow Prevention

 - The homeowner must obtain a permit from the Village before installation begins.
-Fill-out a Building Permit Application as well as a Plumbing Supplement form.
-Please submit both documents to the Building & Safety Division.
-For questions about obtaining a permit to install a check valve, contact the Building & Safety Division.
-To access the forms, please click here and here.
+Fill out a Building Permit Application (PDF) as well as a Plumbing Supplement Form (PDF).
+Please submit both documents to the Building and Safety Division.
+For questions about obtaining a permit to install a check valve, contact the Building and Safety Division.

 - The work must be done by a licensed professional of the homeowner’s choosing.
 Additionally, all contractors must be licensed with the Village.
-To receive a Village license, contractors must fill-out a Contractor License Application form and pay a fee to the Building & Safety Division.
-To access the form, please click here.
+To receive a Village license, contractors must fill out a Contractor License Application Form (PDF) and pay a fee to the Building and Safety Division.

 Village of Schiller Park